Websites in the AI Era: Stability, Security, and Maintenance

 • Infrastructure fully managed by the platform

-• Cost included in subscription (20–40 EUR / month)
+• Cost included in the subscription (20–40 EUR / month)

 • Ideal for entrepreneurs without an in-house technical team